 install by skipping certain user-oriented features.
 It is also more strict than

 a regular install, which can help catch errors or inconsistencies caused by the

 incrementally-installed local environments of most npm users.

-node_modulesis already present, it will be automatically removed before npm ci begins its install.
+If a node_modules is already present, it will be automatically removed before npm ci begins its install.

 It will never write to package.json or any of the package-locks: installs are essentially frozen.